The dominoes are beginning to fall

-Morandi sighed before he pulled off his shirt and wrung it over the river and laid it out on one of the steps to dry.
+Morandi sighed before he pulled off his shirt, wrung it over the river, and laid it out on one of the steps to dry.

 Maria had discovered this waterway during one of their many searches for the bounty hunters.
-The water here was crystalline making the rock bed beneath it visible to the naked eye.
-The rush of the river was barely audible, and the entire thing was bordered by a pair of short staircases that ran along its length.
+The water here was crystalline, making the rock bed beneath it visible to the naked eye.
+The rush of the river was barely audible, and the entire thing was bordered by a pair of short staircases on each end.
 Beyond the stairs on the left was a strip of empty, small, and colorful brick buildings; and beyond the stairs to the right was a patchwork of marshy overgrowth.

 Upon their arrival, Maria had staked a claim on the land and labeled it as hers.
 Simon had informed her that it wouldn’t be possible for her to claim the land legally to which Maria had responded with “that’s why we do it not legally, no?”
 That had all been in good jest, of course.
 There was no way she would trap this piece of gorgeous land under her title.
 Something as beautiful as this deserved to be free and unclaimed.
 In a sense.
 It was still hers, of course.
 If anyone would dare to defile it, she would show them the terror that was the Golden Beast.

 “I wonder what is taking my dear Giorgio so long?”
 Maria sighed as she ran her hand along the surface of the water.
 “He is surprisingly energetic when it comes to this stuff, yes?”
 She recalled Giorgio’s excitement when they’d first found this river.
 He had floundered around with her, kicking up the water with his feet.